 Clifton Observatory is home to arguably, one of the best views in Bristol.
 Perched on the cliffside of the dramatic Avon Gorge, which plunges down through rock and woodland to the sinuous river, the 360 Cafe (open from end of July 2019) overlooks the breath-taking Clifton Suspension Bridge and Mendip Hills beyond.

-It’s no wonder that this was the location that artist William West chose to house his studio in the 1800s.
-One of West’s best legacies was the tunnel he built leading down through the rock to St Vincent’s Cave, which opens up on the cliff-face of the Avon Gorge some 76m above ground and 27m below the cliff top - a must visit if only for the incredible opportunity it offers for a Suspension Bridge selfie.
+It’s no wonder this was the location artist William West chose to house his studio in the 1800s.
+One of West’s best legacies was the steep tunnel he built leading down through the rock to Ghyston's Cave (also known as the Giant's Cave), which opens up on the cliff face of the Avon Gorge some 27m below the cliff top and 76m above the bottom of the gorge.

-Make sure to visit the Suspension Bridge Museum on the other side of the bridge, and pop in to nearby Clifton Village for a bite to eat before you leave.
+Make sure to visit the Suspension Bridge Museum on the other side of the gorge, and pop in to nearby Clifton Village to marvel at the handsome Georgian architecture.

 In 1829 William West installed a camera obscura in the tower of the Clifton Observatory.
 Still working today, it projects an image of the iconic surroundings, including the Suspension Bridge, into the room.